-I’m often asked about cropping, so here’s the deal: After capturing my images I seldom crop them, preferring to do so in-camera in order to extract the maximum image quality from the minimum number of pixels—especially with the smaller sensors of my Micro Four-thirds cameras— but I make an exception to this rule for some of my drag racing photographs.
+I’m often asked about how I crop images or even if I actually crop my photographs, so here’s the deal: After capturing images and then processing them, I seldom crop, preferring to do it in-camera in order to extract the maximum image quality from the minimum number of pixels.
+This is especially true with the 18 × 13.5 mm sensors in my Micro Four-thirds cameras but I make an exception to this rule for some of my drag racing photographs.

-One thing that you’ll notice at the track is that there are lots of people—spectators, crew, and safety staff who inevitably will walk into the frame.
-That’s when I crop but always try to maintain the image’s original aspect ratio.
-Aspect ratio is the relationship between the height and width of the image and is usually expressed by two numbers.
-Traditional 35mm film cameras and full frame digital SLRs use a 24x36mm (3:2) format but these day many cameras shoot in different aspect ratios, including the widescreen 16:9 HD video ratio.
+One thing that you’ll notice at the track is that there are lots of people—spectators, crew, and safety staff—who inevitably will walk into your frame.
+That’s when I crop but when I do I try to maintain the image’s original aspect ratio.
+Aspect ratio is the relationship between the height and width of the image and is usually expressed as a comparison of two numbers.
+Traditional 35mm film cameras and full frame digital SLRs use a 24x36mm (3:2) format but these days many cameras shoot in different aspect ratios, including the widescreen 16:9 HD video ratio.

-The way I prefer to crop my car photographs it is to set Photoshop’s Crop tool using the proportions of the photograph using numbers shown in the Image Size (Image > Image Size) command.
-In Photoshop CS6 and CC you have the option to maintain the “original ratio” or pick a bunch of others, including the 16:9 that’s one of my favorite options when I do crop.
-Using the original ratio maintains the same look and doesn’t look cropped.
+The way I prefer to crop my car photographs it is to set Photoshop’s Crop tool using the original proportions of the photograph by looking at the numbers in the Image Size (Image > Image Size) command.
+Photoshop CS6 and CC gives you the option of maintaining the “original ratio” or you pick a bunch of others, including the 16:9 that’s what I used in the above photograph.
+My philosophy is that by using the original ratio the cropped image maintains the same look as the original photograph and doesn’t look “cropped.”

-Some of my photographer/friends like to kid me about this approach (when I am nowhere near a purist in the rest my work.)
+Some of my photographer/friends like to kid me about this approach because I am nowhere near a purist in any of the rest my work.
 The most important part of the last sentence is this is the way that I like to do it.
 Since this is not a “my way or the highway” blog, you should crop your photographs any way you like.